-5Table 1 IR Reflow Conditions & Temperatures
+Table 5-5-1 IR Reflow Conditions and Temperatures

 Post IR Reflow Cleaning

-Within one hour of completing the IR Reflow test, subject the labels to an aqueous water cleaning process and proceed to subject the labels to the Wavesolder test described in Section A.3.4.5.
+Within one hour of completing the IR Reflow test, subject the labels to an aqueous water cleaning process and proceed to subject the labels to the wavesolder test described in clause 5.7.5.
 The substitution of other cleaners for the aqueous water cleaner may adversely affect the adhesive and/or bar code print quality of the labels.
-When such a substitution is necessary, the labels shall be inspected to meet the requirements of Section A.2.4 after the Post IR Reflow cleaning cycle.
+At the end of the test, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Examine the label to determine compliance to clause 4.1.1.1.
+Adhesion strength may also be measured as described in clause 5.6.3.

 Wavesolder

-Subject the labels to a wavesolder process at the conditions indicated in Table A-2.
-Within one hour of the completion of the Wavesolder test, subject the labels to Post Wavesolder Cleaning as described in Section A.3.4.6.
+Subject the labels to a wavesolder process at the conditions indicated in Table 5-5-2.
+Within one hour of the completion of the wavesolder test, subject the labels to post-wavesolder cleaning as described in clause 5.7.6.
+At the end of the test, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Examine the label to determine compliance to clause 4.1.1.1.
+Adhesion strength may also be measured as described in clause 5.6.3.